keboola/docker-bundle/ENVIRONMENT.md

 #### Tables

-Tables from input mapping will are mounted to `/data/in/tables`, where file name equals to the table name with `.csv` suffix.
+Tables from input mapping are mounted to `/data/in/tables`, where file name equals to the table name with `.csv` suffix.

 Input mapping parameters are similar to [Storage API export table options ](http://docs.keboola.apiary.io/#tables).
 If `destination` is not set, the CSV file will have the same name as the table with `.csv` suffix.